hutchybop/voxMate/readme.md

 voxMate will:

-1. Listens for a wake word (via Porcupine)
+1. Listens for a wake word (via OpenWakeWord)
 2. Records speech
 3. Transcribes with Whisper via Groq
 4. Sends transcript to an AI model via Groq